nuclight/bpf64/bpf64spec.md

     /* char strings[0]; after */
 };
 ```

+TBD 29.09.24 add platform flavor, char[] name "x86-64" or just global registers number in it's JIT? (see other notes this day) and/or take them from end of register file everywhere?

 Space in header after `numsections` section headers array is formatted just
 like any other strings section contents (starts and ends with NUL byte), but